Prelude to Act I (Entrance of the Toreadors), from Carmen (string trio – violin, viola and cello)

 Printout: 4 pages

 Note: In the opera Carmen this music is heard both as a prelude to Act I and in Act IV when the chorus of toreadors enters the scene.
-In both places it includes the refrain of Escamillo’s aria (aka the “Toreador Song”), but that section has been omitted here in favor of including the entire aria separately.
+In both places it includes the refrain of Escamillo’s aria (aka the “Toreador Song“).
+That section has been omitted here in favor of including the entire aria separately.
 The prelude’s lively march tempo and effervescent melody make it a popular number for festive occasions and even light concert use.

-This work is also available in the Bargain Bundle Carmen, Selected Highlights for Violin, Viola and Cello, Set 3.
+This piece is also available at considerable savings in the Bargain Bundle Carmen, Selected Highlights for Violin, Viola and Cello, Set 3.

 A string trio arrangement of Entrance of the Toreadors for two violins and cello is also available.